Skip to content

 rava-primoviaggio-horiz

-While manufacturers are continually improving the look of their products year after year, some baby gear items are simply nicer looking than others, and the Peg Perego Primo Viaggio Convertible Car Seat has been a longtime favorite for its sophisticated European style.
+While manufacturers are continually improving the look of the products year after year, some baby gear items are simply nicer looking than others, and the Peg Perego Primo Viaggio Convertible Car Seat has been a longtime favorite for its sophisticated European style.
 Blogger Mommy to Max describes this gorgeous Italian-made seat as “the Ferrari of car seats,” and Car Seat Answers praises it as “one of the nicest looking seats out there.”

-The Primo Viaggio is also loaded with safety features and easy to install, making it steep competition for the similarly stylish Nuna Rava Convertible Car Seat.
+The Peg Perego Primo Viaggio is also loaded with safety features and easy to install, making it steep competition for the similarly stylish Nuna Rava Convertible Car Seat.
 They’re both tremendously high-quality seats, so the differences are in the details – and honestly, they’re not going to be easy to choose between!

-SAFETY FEATURES
+PEG PEREGO PRIMO VIAGGIO SAFETY FEATURES

-convertible car seat peg perego primo viaggioGiven that all car seats on the market in America pass some pretty stringent safety tests, any seat you get is going to provide your child with solid protection on the go.
+Given that all car seats on the market in America pass some pretty stringent safety tests, any seat you get is going to provide your child with solid protection on the go.
 Of course, since your kid is your most precious cargo, we prefer seats that up the ante with additional safety features, and the Peg Perego Primo Viaggio has plenty:

 • Side Impact Protection built into the adjustable headrest, to protect your baby’s head, neck, and spine; the headrest has 10 positions, for an excellent fit.